sound-scape-explorer/sound-scape-explorer/.github/CONTRIBUTING.md

 ## In your issue, please

-- List all operating system names and versions involved in the issue, as well as the version of SoundScapeExplorer, your Python version, your Node.js version, your pnpm version, and your browser name and version.
+- List all operating system names and versions involved in the issue, as well as the version of _SoundScapeExplorer_, your Python version, your Node.js version, your pnpm version, and your browser name and version.
 - List any other software name/version you think may be related.
 - Link to any relevant files (such as `.h5` storage file).